AlfrescoLabs/chef-alfresco/README.md

 HAproxy is installed as OS package (using [haproxy community cookbook](https://github.com/hw-cookbooks/haproxy)) and configured using attributes defined in [haproxy.rb attribute file](https://github.com/maoo/chef-alfresco/blob/master/recipes/_haproxy-attributes.rb)

+This component will also install Rsyslog server, used to dump haproxy logs into /var/log/haproxy/haproxy/log

 #### nginx

 Nginx is installed as OS package (using [nginx community cookbook](https://github.com/miketheman/nginx)) and configured using attributes defined in [nginx.rb attribute file](https://github.com/maoo/chef-alfresco/blob/master/recipes/_nginx-attributes.rb)